 Schools Plus Competition

 The British Society for the History of Mathematics (BSHM) believes that understanding where mathematics comes from and who has contributed to the development of mathematical ideas is an important part of understanding mathematics today.
-BSHM, working with PLUS magazine, invites secondary school students to explore this question and communicate their findings for a wide audience (age 16 upwards).
+BSHM, working with PLUS magazine, invites secondary school students to explore this question and communicate their findings for a wide audience (from the age of 11).

 You could write an article (maximum 1500 words), make a short video (maximum ten minutes) or a multi-media project (maximum ten minutes).

-The competition is open to all young people aged 11 to 15 and 16 to 19 who are in secondary education.
+The competition is open to all young people aged 11 to 15 and 16 to 19 who are in secondary education in UK and the Republic of Ireland.
 A number of monetary prizes will be awarded, depending upon the quality and the number of entries.
 The maximum prize will be £100.
-Winners to be announced at the BSHM meeting at Birkbeck College on 19th May, and then on this web page.

-If you have had problems submitting your entry and need advice, please send the details to email@example.com
+If you have had problems submitting your entry and need advice, please send the details to our Education Officer Dr Snezana Lawrence.

-- For further information, have a look at these pages.
+- For further information, have a look at these Guidelines for entrants.

 Previous years' winners